What is there to do in Radyr & Morganstown – an update

 Notes of a wide-ranging and detailed meeting which was held in the Old Church Rooms on 26 January are now available here.

 The Alzheimer’s Society is looking for volunteers for their service called ‘Side by Side’ which helps people with dementia get out and about in their community.
 They particularly want volunteers in the R&M area.
+The next meeting is in Radyr Library at 10am on Saturday 7th October.
 If you can help, please review the details here, and contact Charlotte Powell on 02920 434 977 or email@example.com for more details.

 A mobile bank is available every Thursday morning between 9.30am and 10.15pm at the Methodist Church car park